rtalavera0344/Tech-Writing/lego-instructions.md

 Grab the little lego guy and have him sit directly in front of the yellow block like he is driving.
 ![lego instructions 7](https://raw.githubusercontent.com/maddypetersen/Tech-Writing/master/7.jpg)

-Place the blue orb thing and attach it to the left over space behind the guy.
+Place the blue orb and attach it to the space behind Mr. Lego.
 ![lego instructions 8](https://raw.githubusercontent.com/maddypetersen/Tech-Writing/master/8.jpg)

-Your finished!!
+You're finished!!
 Now you have a lego car with a guy transporting something!
 Yay!